 The Library is a place of lifelong learning

 How would you like to download free magazines to your computer or e-device every month?
 Now with your library card and a Zinio account you can.
-Click here to get started.
+Call or stop in for a demonstration.

 - Current PA driver’s license

 - Non-PA driver’s license with proof of Allegheny County residence

 Your library card (in good standing) is required to access the public computers.

 This program provides a unique opportunity to combine your love of books and your love for the Andrew Carnegie Free Library.
 Your tax deductible donation will help ensure our shelves remain stocked.
 Each $25 donation adds a new Best Seller upcoming release to the collection, and you are the first one to borrow it!

 The library has public computers with high speed internet access.
 In addition, wireless internet access is provided free of charge.
 A library card is necessary to access this service.

 People who love books hate to throw them away and often bring them to the library as a donation.
 While we accept donations, we reserve the right to choose whether we add them to our collection, place them on our sale rack, or recycle them.

 The library accepts gifts of books and other materials with the understanding that they will be added to the collection only if appropriate and needed.
 If they are not needed because of duplication, condition, or dated information, the donor gives approval to dispose of them.
 Gifts must meet the same standards as other materials selected for inclusion in the library’s collection.
 The Andrew Carnegie Free Library encourages and appreciates gifts and donations.